 The only way to manage or prevent and potential issues or aggression is be paying close attention.
 Put your phone away and pause your music so you can watch and listen to what they are doing.
 If your Shiba starts to get worked up pull them closer to you and have them sit, both with a command and gently pushing their butt onto the ground.

 How To Manage Signs Of Aggression

 Aggression from a cat starting out, like hissing or pawing, is to be expected.
 But aggression from your Shiba should be noted and dealt with swiftly.
 Your cat is welcome to leave or defend itself but it’s the opposite for your dog.
 You can read more on signs of Shiba Inu aggression and how to manage them here.

-While and excited Shiba Inu is better than an aggressive one, both are over whelming during an introduction.
-Shiba Inu excitement comes in many shapes and sizes, if you are struggling with over excitement you should read our other post here going into more detail on it.
+While and excited Shiba Inu is better than an aggressive one, both are overwhelming during an introduction.
+Shiba Inu excitement comes in many shapes and sizes, but overexcitement is fairly common.

 If either pet get’s overly aggressive or excited you should cut the meeting short to give both of them a break.
 Make sure they are in separate rooms locked away from each other.

 There are you ways you can schedule their next “meeting”, both depend on how well the last one did:

 - If they did well another short session the next day works.

 - if things did not go well, skip a day then try again.
 It gives everyone a chance to calm down.